The New England Journal of Medicine September 22, 2022

 Setting

-Population Adults with ALS associated with a confirmed SOD1 mutation
+Population Adults with amyotrophic lateral sclerosis (ALS) associated with confirmed mutations in the SOD1 gene.

-Outcome Change from baseline to week 28 in the ALS Functional Rating Scale-Revised (ALSFRS-R) total score
+Outcome Change from baseline to week 28 in the total score on the ALS Functional Rating Scale-Revised (ALSFRS-R) among participants predicted to have faster-progressing disease.

 Study Limitations